Catholic Indulgences: What They Actually Are (and Aren't)

 Can an indulgence be applied to someone who has died?
 Yes, by way of intercession (per modum suffragii), per canon 994.
 It cannot be applied to another living person.

 What was special about the 2025 Jubilee?
 Pope Francis proclaimed an Ordinary Jubilee of Hope and opened the Holy Door of St. Peter’s on 24 December 2024.
-Following Francis’s death in April 2025, his successor Pope Leo XIV closed the Holy Door on 6 January 2026.
+Following Francis’s death in April 2025, his successor Pope Leo XIV closed the Holy Door of St. Peter’s on 6 January 2026; the Holy Doors at the other three Roman papal basilicas were closed on a staggered schedule earlier (St. Mary Major 25 December 2025; St. John Lateran 27 December 2025; St. Paul Outside the Walls 28 December 2025).
 The Jubilee attached a plenary indulgence to pilgrimage through the four Roman Holy Doors and to designated Jubilee churches worldwide, with accommodations for the sick and housebound.

 Is the doctrine of purgatory required to make sense of indulgences?
 Yes.
 The temporal-punishment distinction on which indulgences depend is the same distinction that underlies the doctrine of purgatory.